 Mary Porcasi, Floral Manager • "World's Largest Florist" There are all types of gift selections available for all types of occasions, but nothing quite expresses your feelings as well as a gift of flowers.
-The professional staff at The Kroger Co., located in Clarkston at 6625 Dixie Highway, phone 620-8700, can offer helpful suggestions enabling you to please that special someone.
+The professional staff at The Kroger Co., located in Clarkston at 6625 Dixie Highway, phone 620-6700, can offer helpful suggestions enabling you to please that special someone.
 Artistic arrangements are attractively designed for weddings, birthdays and anniversaries as well as all holidays.
-In addition, they can provide a suitable selection for a hospital patient or for a funeral.
+In addition, they can provide a suitable selection for a hospital nation of for a funeral.
 The Kroger Co. welcomes commercial accounts and for your convenience major credit cards are accepted.
-In addition to their creative fresh floral arrangements, corsages, green and blooming plants, silk or dried flowers, gift baskets and other distinctive gift items are available.
-At The Kroger Co., flowers are their business, but love may be their service.
+In addition to their cre plants, silk or dried flowers, gift baskets and other distinctive gift items are available. sh noral arrangements, corsages, green and blooming At The Kroger Co., flowers are their business, but love may be their service.
 So for any occasion or just to brighten the day of someone special, don't just send flowers.
 Send the finest!
 Contact The Kroger Co. today and make this fine firm your floral connection.
 Don't forget Mother's Day on May 12th-tell her how much you appreciate her with a gift of flowers from The Kroger Co.
 Modified Roofing Richard A. Maybee, Owner A good roof is an all important factor in the protection of your building investment, and a company well-known for quality work at competitive prices is Modified Roofing.
-In Waterford, you can reach them at 623-1979; in Pontiac at 338-1240; and in Lake Orion at 391-2912. lust about anyone in this area who knows the difference between a shingle and a roof truss realizes that for all types of residential, commercial and industrial roofing work, these are the experts to call.
-With over 20 years of experience, many customers and hundreds of beautiful, functional weather-resistant roofs to their credit, they realize that their fine reputation rides on every project they accept.
+In Waterford, you can reach them at 623-1979; in Pontiac at 338-1240; and in Lake Orion at 391-2912 Just about anyone in this area who knows the difference between a shingle and a roof truss realizes that for all types of residential, commercial and industrial roofing work, these are the experts realizes that for all types of residential, commercial and industrial roofing work, these are the experts to call.
+With over 20 years of experience, many customers and hundreds of beautiful, functional, weather-resistant roofs to their credit, they realize that their fine reputation rides on every project they accept.
 A lot of people call themselves roofers, but can't back up their boasts with good jobs every time.
 The people at Modified Roofing carefully estimate every job, quote a sensible price and complete the work in a minimum of time.
 They give personal attention to each and every job.
 Free estimates are provided and they are licensed and fully insured for your protection.
 Remember, a good roof isn't luck.
 It's the result of durable, quality products and professional workmanship.
 Call Modified Roofing at 623-1979, 338-1240 or 391-2912 for all your roofing needs.
 Their fine reputation is your guarantee of a quality roof that will last for years to come.
-Richard Maybee thanks his many customers for contributing to the success of Modified Roofing and looks forward to serving them, their families and friends in the future.
-BUSINESS REVIEW Jo's Hallmark Shop Choosing just the right gift for that Reader Ads Continued.
+Richard Maybee thanks reputation is your guarantee of a quality roof that will last for years to come.
+Richard Maybee thanks his many customers for contributing to the success of Modified Roofing and looks forward to serving them, their families and friends in the future, BUSINESS REVIEW Reader Ads Continued.